 Unlike trees, however, Kalanchoes are herbaceous plants that don’t have a wooden stem.
-They also lack the life span of trees that could last for hundreds of years.
-So, how long is the Kalanchoe lifespan?
+They also lack the lifespan of trees that could last for hundreds of years.

-However, reaching that seven-year life span is not the norm.
-Many things decide how long a Kalanchoe will live.
+A Kalanchoe plant’s lifespan can last up to seven years if cared for correctly.
+However, reaching that seven-year lifespan is not the norm.
+Many factors play into how long a Kalanchoe will live.

 What Controls the Lifespan of Kalanchoe?